luisanafrancis/InstaSymphony-A-Likes-Categories-Performance/README.md

-# InstaSymphony: A Visual Exploration of Instagram Engagement
+# InstaSymphony: A Likes & Categories Performance

 Welcome to **InstaSymphony**, an exhilarating journey through the vibrant world of Instagram data!
 This project dives into a hypothetical dataset inspired by Instagram, aiming to unravel the engagement patterns and preferences within various categories.